-Katie Knowles holds a PhD in history from Rice University and is currently completing a book manuscript from her dissertation on enslaved peoples’ clothing in the antebellum U.S. South.
-Knowles has worked in museums for more than a decade, including at the Avenir Museum of Design and Merchandising at Colorado State University, the Smithsonian National Museum of African American History and Culture, Winterthur Museum, Garden & Library, and the Bayou Bend Collection and Gardens of the Museum of Fine Arts, Houston.
+Katie Knowles holds a PhD in history from Rice University.
+She has fourteen years of museum curatorial and collections experience, including doing work for the Smithsonian American Women’s History Initiative and Open Access Initiative, the Smithsonian National Museum of African American History and Culture, the Avenir Museum of Design and Merchandising at Colorado State University, Winterthur Museum, Garden & Library, and the Bayou Bend Collection and Gardens of the Museum of Fine Arts, Houston.

 - Recent Publications

 “Consumerism and Curation: Sarah Tate’s Resistance,” Black Perspectives, African American Intellectual History Society, 2021.

 “Graduate, Suffragist, and Community Builder: Exhibiting Libbie Coy’s Wedding Outfit,” History Colorado Blog, History Colorado, 2020.